orkes-io/docs/docs/reference-docs/terminate-task.md

 shipping providers then the workflow will fail and return.
 If input provided matches then it goes ahead.

-Here is a snippet that shows the defalt switch case terminating the workflow:
+Here is a snippet that shows the default switch case terminating the workflow:

 ```json
 {